Software Project Estimation. Three words guaranteed to make anyone in software development shift uncomfortably in their seat. Until now.

 Yes.
 If you have the relationship in place with your client to run with a monthly budget and build in an Agile way, perfect.
 That is actually how we work with the majority of our clients.

 This might be best explained with an analogy.
 If you need a quote to get your kitchen remodeled, you will speak with a contractor.
 You’re asking this individual because they have experience in this area.
 Before you go to the contractor, you do some research: find photos of kitchens you like, draw some sketches, choose which floors, cabinets, fixtures, etc. you want.
 This is your Requirements Document for your Kitchen Project.
 Your contractor will use this information and, using their experience, give you an estimate.
 They remodel kitchens for a living, so they can guess how many people-hours will be needed to complete the project.
 This would be like your Team Estimate.
-But what if you want the contractor to really break down the tasks involved in refitting the kitchen.
+But what if you want the contractor to really break down the elements involved in remodeling the kitchen.
 Maybe the estimate is close to your max budget, so you ask him to break down his estimate into tasks.
 This way you can decide if every aspect of the build is required, and find areas where you can save money.
-For example, the cabinets you chose might be expensive, so you opt for a cheaper option.
+For example, the cabinet work you chose might be expensive, so you may choose a cheaper option.
 This is your Task Estimate.
 This is a more involved process and as such, likely a more accurate estimate of the project.

 We suggest you do them independently for the same reason you proofread an important email before you send it, or ask for a second opinion on something that matters.
 Validating an idea is important, and thinking about an idea from different perspectives is equally important.